microsoft/conversational-speaker/README.md

 ```

 ## Listening
-To listen to the user, we leverage Azure Cognitive Service's [speech-to-text feature](https://learn.microsoft.com/en-us/azure/cognitive-services/speech-service/speech-to-text).
-The feature supports many languages and configurations, and for this project we are defaulting to US english (`en-US`) and the default system microphone.
+To listen to the user, the application leverages Azure Cognitive Service's [speech-to-text feature](https://learn.microsoft.com/en-us/azure/cognitive-services/speech-service/speech-to-text).
+The feature supports many languages and configurations.
+This project's default language is english (`en-US`) and uses the default system microphone.
 ```C#
 // AzCognitiveServicesListener.cs
 // Configure the connection to Azure.